IU-PR/Capstone_project/content/docs/2024/A-Shot/week03.md

 For the **Blur Detection model**, we adopted the [D-DFFNet](https://paperswithcode.com/paper/depth-and-dof-cues-make-a-better-defocus-blur), which was trained on a specialized [dataset](https://drive.google.com/file/d/1pkgfGSKx80Eq1_kq6-PwYl6zSYXwkqS8/view).
-Our model showed promising results during testing on our internal dataset, as detailed in our [GitHub issue](https://github.com/IU-Capstone-Project-2024/A-Shot/issues/12).
+The model showed promising results during testing on our internal dataset, as detailed in our [GitHub issue](https://github.com/IU-Capstone-Project-2024/A-Shot/issues/12).
 This model leverages depth and depth-of-field cues to enhance blur detection accuracy significantly.